-Puerto Rico has long been high on my list of places I want to visit.
+This archipelago has long been high on my list of places I want to visit, especially since Puerto Rico’s culinary scene is so alluring.
 It just hasn’t been in the cards yet.

 Bioluminescent Mosquito Bay in Vieques at night – kayak in to visit the beach that glows in the dark thanks to a super high concentration of bioluminescent dinoflagellates that live in the water.
 Visitors report that this is one of their favorite experiences.